icons8/lunacy-docs/docs/tools.md

 ### Using the Select tool with grouped objects

 When you click or drag over a group of objects, you select the group.
-To select a certain object within the group:
+To select a certain object within a group:

 * Hold down the `Ctrl` key and click over the required object.